 This was unexpected advice and undermined Amy’s confidence in moving forward with the guardianship.

-“From speaking with other parents of special needs kids, I just assumed that guardianship was the route we would take,” said Amy.
+“From speaking with other parents, I just assumed that guardianship was the route we would take,” said Amy.
 “I never considered that this wasn’t the right thing to do.”

 Conflicted, Amy reached out to her peers on the Five P Minus (5P-) facebook group for advice.
 The ensuing commentary revealed some anxiety about guardianship, especially among parents who have not yet completed the process.
 It also raised two important questions:

 1. Is guardianship the right thing to do for adult children with Cri du Chat?
 And,

 2. What’s the best way to obtain guardianship if that’s the route you decide to take?

 I interviewed several parents who have been through the guardianship process (and those currently going through the process) to learn more.

 What is Guardianship?

 Once someone turns 18, by law, the authority to make major life decisions transfers from the parents to the individual.
 At 18 you can, among other things, refuse or consent to medical treatment, enter into contracts or take on financial obligations.

 People with intellectual and developmental disabilities may not have the capacity to make these decisions on their own, particularly if they have communication challenges, have problem-solving deficits or are highly suggestible.